LucasB19/Spotify-podcast-search-engine-main/README.md

 ## Key Libraries Used

+#### NNatural Language Processing and Text Analysis
-- NLTK (Natural Language Toolkit): Used for text preprocessing, including tokenisation, stop words removal, and stemming.
+- NLTK (Natural Language Toolkit): Used for various natural language processing tasks such as lemmatization, stopwords removal, tokenization, and sentiment analysis.
-- Pandas: Employed for data manipulation and analysis.
-- Scikit-learn: Used for feature engineering, text vectorisation, and applying machine learning models.
+- Scikit-learn: Employed for text vectorization (with CountVectorizer), as well as applying machine learning models.

+#### Data Manipulation and Analysis
+- Pandas: Used for data manipulation and analysis, particularly for handling structured data such as data frames.
+- NumPy: For numerical computing, especially operations on multi-dimensional arrays.

+#### Web Scraping
+- Requests: Allows making HTTP requests to download web page content.
-- Requests & BeautifulSoup: Used for web scraping, allowing additional data collection if needed.
+- BeautifulSoup: Used for parsing HTML and extracting necessary data from web pages.

+#### Information Retrieval
+- PyTerrier: A framework for developing and evaluating information retrieval models, based on the Terrier IR system.
+Used for indexing, searching, and evaluating information retrieval models.

+#### Other Standard Python Libraries
+- String: Used for common string operations.
+- Re (Regular Expressions): Employed for advanced string matching and manipulation through regular expressions.

+#### Additional Features and Tools
+urllib.request: In some contexts, this library might be used for opening and reading URLs, although requests is generally preferred for its ease of use.

 ## Installation